NBCUniversal Upfront 2019: Bella Twins and More Stars Arrive

 Many of the best and brightest of the NBCUniversal family gathered at Radio City Music Hall in New York City for the company's Upfront.

 While the KarJenner sisters represent a reality television side of the network, there were also actors from other scripted shows.
-Amy Poehler and Tina Fey of Saturday Night Live fame spoke as well as Kate McKinnon, Kenan Thompson and Melissa Villasenor.
+Amy Poehler and Tina Fey of Saturday Night Live and Making It fame spoke as well as SNL members Kate McKinnon, Kenan Thompson and Melissa Villaseñor.

+The SNL crew did a short Family Feud spoof where they embodied stars such as Steve Harvey, Mika Brzezinski, Jennifer Lopez and Sterling K. Brown.
+Pete Davidson even did his best Rami Malek impression as a contestant on the show.

-Other celebrities in attendance at Radio City Music Hall included Rami Malek, Nikki Bella and Brie Bella, Mariska Hargitay, Seth Meyers, Rosario Dawson and Ted Danson.
+Other celebrities in attendance at Radio City Music Hall included Rami Malek (the real one, not just Davidson), Nikki Bella and Brie Bella, Mariska Hargitay, Seth Meyers, Rosario Dawson and Ted Danson.

-Take a look at the photos below to see the stars arrive at the NBCUniversal Upfront on Monday.
+Take a look at the photos below to see the stars and NBCUniversal talent arrive and present at the Upfront on Monday.

 Virginia Sherwood/NBCUniversal